SYNYC/5_Project_Tweets_about_Tesla_Stock/writeup.md

 *Filter Out Noises*

 1. The purpose is to clean advertisement tweets
-2. Use str.contains() to filter out the tweets contain Chatroom, Sign Up, Daily Alert, etc.
+2. Use _str.contains()_ to filter out the tweets contain Chatroom, Sign Up, Daily Alert, etc.
 3. After filtering, the dataset still has 9400 tweets so it’s still a decent amounts.

 *Unsupervised Learning*

 1. Kmeans Clustering (used the elbow method to find the best k = 8) on tweet-topic-matrix
-2.	do clustering plot by TSNE since the topics number is 8 and it’s a relatively high number so TSNE is more suitable.
+2.	do clustering plot by TSNE instead of PCA and  TruncatedSVD is because the topics number is 8 which is a relatively high number so TSNE is more suitable for this dimensionality reduction.

 ## Tools